shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Basic Structures.md

 ./example path/to/your/image.jpg
 ```

-This will open three windows displaying the original image, the image copied using the copy constructor, and the image assigned using the assignment operator.

-All the above objects, in the end, point to the same single data matrix and making a modification using any of them will affect all the other ones as well.
-In practice the different objects just provide different access methods to the same underlying data.
-Nevertheless, their header parts are different.

 The real interesting part is that you can create headers which refer to only a subsection of the full data.
 For example, to create a `region of interest` (ROI) in an image you just create a new header with the new boundaries: